COURSE INFORMATION

 Study program: (the study for which this course is offered) Bachelor in Banking and Finance (3 years)

-Classroom and Meeting Time: Check timetable
+Classroom and Meeting Time: Monday and Thursday

 Teaching Assistant(s) and Office Hours: NA